-Built during the 1940s and 1950s to Schlesinger standards, the Nuttall 6.5" x 40" lathe was similar in specification to the contemporary Harrison L6 and built in both gap and straight-bed styles, the former intended for general-purpose duties and the latter, being more rigid, for heavy-duty work.
+Found with various styles of badges (including one that says "Herbert Nuttall") and built during the 1940s and 1950s to Schlesinger standards, the Nuttall 6.5" x 40" lathe was similar in specification to the contemporary Harrison L6 and built in both gap and straight-bed styles.
+The former was intended for general-purpose duties and the latter, being more rigid, for heavy-duty work.
 It was offered complete with either a 2.75 h.p.
 1430 r.p.m. motor built into the base and driving by four V-belts to a headstock input pulley (that, usefully, incorporated a combined single-disc clutch and brake of the maker's own design), or with just a single flat-belt pulley and no motor assembly - a money-saving consideration for those customers still surviving with a line-shaft-equipped workshop.
 Equipped with a gap bed and motor drive the lathe was catalogued as the Model "C", with a straight bed and motor driven as the "D", with gap bed and single pulley as the "E" and with a straight bed and single pulley as the "F".

 Known to have made a relatively limited range of lathes - though all were proper industrial types - the 6.5-inch appears to have been the mainstay of the Company's smaller models (readers with Nuttall sales literature or a knowledge of the Company are invited to contact the writer) and was a well-built lathe constructed using high-quality materials.